denten-books/plain-text/0-intro.md

 Changing material conditions of textual transmission push against familiar ideas of literary criticism.
-For example, the easy reproduction of digital text weakens the material basis for the attribution of authorship.
-That is not say that the author is dead; authors continue to live and to collect royalties.[^ln-dead] The weakening of the authorship function merely makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
-The emergence of community based writing initiatives like Wikipedia and automated narrative generating machines like spam bots further erode ideas of authorship based on individual Autopoiesis---the idea of literature writing itself or discourse speaking itself---does not displace the idea of the author.[^ln-varela] A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of text ultimately reclaims a measure of agency.
+For example, the easy reproduction of digital text weakens the material basis for authorship attribution.
+Text that is easy to copy is easy to cite and to plagiarize.
+The weakening of the authorship function makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
+The emergence of community based writing initiatives like Wikipedia and automated narrative generating machines like spam bots further erode notions of authorship based on individual genius.
+That is not say that the author is dead; authors continue to live and to collect royalties.[^ln-dead] Autopoiesis---the idea of literature writing itself or discourse speaking itself---cannot displace the institution of authorship.[^ln-varela] It merely makes the flows of creation, poiesis, less apparent.
+A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of text ultimately reclaims a measure of intent and therefore responsibility for creation.
 This may seem strange at first: to recover the subject in the physical minutiae of the textual-technological encounter.
-Yet the point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, where the subject seems to disappear into the machine and the machine appears in the guise of an artificially intelligent actor.
+Yet the point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, where the subject disappears into the machine and where the machine steps forth, an animated and seemingly intelligent actor.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper constitutes the document of record, which, once